-- Speed reference knobs are very low quality & don't replicate real switches from B737
+- Speed reference knobs are very low quality & do not replicate OEM B737 knobs

 - Landing gear lever does not recess behind shield when in down position

-- Display panel covers are very reflective (easily rectified- replace or remove them)
+- Display unit covers are very reflective (easily rectified- remove or replace them with tinted displays)

 The MIP is well made and has been finished with obvious care; parts line up correctly, screw heads have not been burred and paint not chipped.
-Wiring, soldering, parts, switches, rotaries, blanking panels and display frames are of the highest quality.
-It’s obvious you’re dealing with a premium product that provides an outstanding rendition of a stock standard B737-800NG instrument panel.
+Wiring, soldering, parts, switches, paint, colour, rotaries, blanking panels and display frames are of the highest quality.
+It is obvious you are dealing with a premium product that provides an very good facsimile of a stock standard B737-800NG instrument panel.

-Downside is the lack of any hard-wired gauges, poor quality speed reference and VOR knobs, lack of DZUS in lower panels, no flaps gauge, and inaccurately positioned landing gear lever (when in the down position).
+Downside is the lack of any hard-wired gauges, poor quality speed reference and general purpose knobs, lack of DZUS in lower panels, no flaps gauge, and inaccurately positioned landing gear lever (when in the down position).
 Another issue is that the MIP is not 100% 1:1 ratio, nor is it a 100% accurate rendition of a OEM MIP.

-The closest rival to the FDS MIP is the MIP manufactured by Fly Engravity.
-Other MIPS are available from other companies, however, the FDS MIP, although lacking in some "minor" areas, is superior in many ways.
+The closest rival to the FDS MIP is the MIP manufactured by Fly Engravity and SimWorld.
+Other MIPS are available from other companies, but the FDS MIP, although lacking in some areas is superior in many ways.